harrisonhjones/wallbaser/README.md

 Wallbaser is a simple wallpaper changer which uses wallbase.cc as the source for new wallpapers to download.

 ##How Does it Work##
-Every 5 minutes (configurable) wallbaser automatically choser to change the wallpaper from a cached wallpaper (your saved wallpapers) or download a new one.
+Every 5 minutes (configurable) wallbaser automatically choses to change the wallpaper from a cached wallpaper (your saved wallpapers) or download a new one.
 Which is chosen is random but can be weighted on way or another.
 Wallbaser's interface is a small 'info bar' on the bottom of your screen.
 It's location and size are configurable.
 Interfacing with the info bar is done using mouse clicks

 ###Interfacing###